bytefish/bytefish.de/blog/uploads_nancy.md

 }
 ```

-Then we can define an interface for the upload.
-Uploading files may performs some I/O, so let's make it an asynchronous method.
+Then we can define an interface for an upload handler.
+Uploading a file may perform some IO, so let's make it an asynchronous method.

 ```csharp
 using System.IO;